 Tissues and Napkins

 Tissues aren’t plastic but travel pack tissues come in plastic.
 Use a handkerchief.
-You can buy some or make them from old shirts (or go fabric shopping and make a few that look and feel good).
+You can buy some or make them from old shirts (or go fabric shopping).
 Use cotton napkins instead of paper.
 Etsy has a number of organic dinner napkins and handkerchiefs you can purchase.

 These are some of the most BASIC and easy ways you can start with to reduce your plastic use immediately.
 As the month progresses, there will be more information on how to take plastics out of our lives on a deeper level from saran wrap to the plastic our toilet paper comes with.